-HIV prevention and treatment programmes offered to prisoners while detained
+HIV prevention and treatment programmes offered to people in prisons and other closed settings while detained

-The number of prisoners who receive HIV preventive or treatment services while incarcerated
+The number of people in prisons and other closed settings who receive HIV preventive or treatment services while detained.

-Prisoners are often at risk for acquiring HIV when they are released and living in the community.
+People in prisons and other closed settings are often at risk for acquiring HIV when they are released and living in the community.
 This is especially true for people involved with illicit drug use or where selling sex is illegal.
 Offering HIV prevention and treatment services in prisons can reduce HIV transmission risk both within the prison and in the community on release.
-A strong national HIV response will include such services to prisoners.
+A strong national HIV response will include such services to people in prisons and other closed settings.

-Number of clean needles distributed to prisoners
+Number of clean needles distributed to people in prisons and other closed settings